Approximate Bregman Proximal Gradient Algorithm for Relatively Smooth Nonconvex Optimization: Numerical Experiments

-We generated the measurement $\bA\in\real^{m\times n}$ and the ground truth $\bx^*$ from i.i.d.
+We generated the measurement $\A\in\R^{m\times n}$ and the ground truth $\x^*$ from i.i.d.
 Gaussian distribution, which has $5\%$ nonzero elements.
-We set $\bb = \bA\bx^*$.
-For $(n,m) = (500, 800)$, $p=1.1, 3.0$, and $\theta_p = 0.05$, Figure~\ref{fig:lp-reg} shows the objective function values $\Psi(\bx^k)$ and the accuracy $\|\bx^k - \bx^*\|$ at each iteration on a logarithmic scale.
-Figures~\ref{fig:lp-reg-obj-p=1.1} and~\ref{fig:lp-reg-acc-p=1.1} show that ABPG outperforms other algorithms when $p = 1.1$.
+We set $\b = \A\x^*$.
+For $(n,m) = (500, 800)$, $p=1.1, 3.0$, and $\theta_p = 0.05$, Figure~\ref{fig:lp-reg} shows the objective function values $\Psi(\x^k)$ and the accuracy $\|\x^k - \x^*\|$ at each iteration on a logarithmic scale.
+Figures~\ref{fig:lp-reg-obj-p=1.1} and~\ref{fig:lp-reg-acc-p=1.1} show the objective function values and the accuracy at each $k$th iteration, and Figures~\ref{fig:lp-reg-obj-p=1.1-time}, and~\ref{fig:lp-reg-acc-p=1.1-time} show these on time axis.
+When PG, PGL, and RN did not stop in 1000 iterations, we plotted their performance until the termination time of ABPG.
+Figures~\ref{fig:lp-reg-obj-p=1.1},~\ref{fig:lp-reg-acc-p=1.1},~\ref{fig:lp-reg-obj-p=1.1-time}, and~\ref{fig:lp-reg-acc-p=1.1-time} show that ABPG outperforms other algorithms when $p = 1.1$.
 Only ABPG stopped within 1000 iterations (around 600 iterations).
-PG and RN did not decrease the objective function value at every iteration; the reason is probably that $\nabla f$ is not globally Lipschitz continuous or even locally Lipschitz continuous, more specifically, for $p = 1.1$, $\|\bx\|_p^p$ does not have any Lipschitz continuous gradients on $(-1,1)^n$.
+PG and RN did not decrease the objective function value at every iteration; the reason is probably that $\nabla f$ is not globally Lipschitz continuous or even locally Lipschitz continuous, more specifically, for $p = 1.1$, $\|\x\|_p^p$ does not have any Lipschitz continuous gradients on $(-1,1)^n$.
 Stepsizes of PGL were small because PGL requires many line search procedures due to lacking the global Lipschitz continuity of $\nabla f$.
 For $p=3.0$, Figures~\ref{fig:lp-reg-obj-p=3.0} and~\ref{fig:lp-reg-acc-p=3.0} show that ABPG is outperformed by other algorithms.
 All algorithms stopped within 1000 iterations.
 The objective function value and the accuracy of all algorithms at the termination were almost the same.
 In this case, the backtracking procedure of PGL was not used.
-For $p \geq 2$, $\|\bx\|_p^p$ has Lipschitz continuous gradients on $(-1,1)^n$ and the backtracking procedure of PGL is not needed on $(-1,1)^n$.
+For $p \geq 2$, $\|\x\|_p^p$ has Lipschitz continuous gradients on $(-1,1)^n$ and the backtracking procedure of PGL is not needed on $(-1,1)^n$.
 Therefore, PG and PGL outperformed ABPG.

 Moreover, Tables~\ref{tab:lp-1000} and~\ref{tab:lp-2000} show average performance over 50 random instances for $p =1.1, m = 1000, 2000$, and $n = 100, 200, 500, 1000$.
 Only ABPG stopped within 1000 iterations and outperformed other algorithms.